 60th Anniversary Celebrations!

-In 2023, we are celebrating 60 years since the creation of FOCA as a province-wide organization dedicated to waterfront property owners, and dedicated to thriving and sustainable waterfronts.
+In 2023, we celebrated 60 years since the creation of FOCA as a province-wide organization dedicated to waterfront property owners and to thriving and sustainable waterfronts.

 For 60 years, FOCA has been the voice of waterfront Ontario.
 We are accountable to you: our members, and have worked hard throughout the decades to represent your interests.
 Learn more about our past, below.

-Come celebrate with us at FOCA’s 60th Anniversary event being held on Saturday, September 23, 2023 from 3:00pm to 6:00pm at the Market Hall, in Peterborough.
+Thanks for celebrating with us at FOCA’s 60th Anniversary event on Saturday, September 23, 2023 at the historic Market Hall, in Peterborough.

 This organization started with 40 associations who met in Toronto 60 years ago.